sriveravi/GVSToolbox/README.txt

 To install:

-If you are comfortable with MATLAB's command line and using functions, navigate to the folder containing GVSToolbox folder.
+If you are comfortable with MATLAB's command line, navigate to the "GVSToolbox" folder.
 Then run:
-    >>  addpath(genpath(fullfile(pwd, 'GVSToolbox')));
+    >>  addpath(genpath(pwd));

+    Test by running: exampleEasy

 If you prefer the MATLABs GUI,
 	 1.  open MATLAB's path tool by clicking "Path tool" button or typing "pathtool" at command prompt and pressing enter.
 	 2. In the dialog that pops up, click "Add with subfolder..."
-    3. Select the "ExtraToolboxes" directory inside GVSToolbox folder, then click open.
+   	 3. Select the "ExtraToolboxes" directory inside "GVSToolbox" folder, then click open.
     	 4. Click "Add folder", and navigate to "GVSToolbox" folder.
 Click open.
    	 5. Click "Add folder", and navigate to "src" inside "GVSToolbox" folder.
 Click open.
     	 6. Click save.

     Libraries tested on linux and windows 64 bit.  libsvm may require additional steps to compile for your system.
 Instructions inside (ExtraToolboxes).

-See 'doc/index.html' for a interative HTML tutorial (thanks to m2html package).
-See Supplement.pdf for explanation of machine learning methods and parameters
+%%%%%%%%%%%%%  TESTING %%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Test by running: exampleEasy

+Graphical user interface: Run simpleGUI.
+    Load the "exampleTable.txt" file contained in the "GVSToolbox" folder

+%%%%%%%%%%%%%  EXAMPLES %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 See exampleTable.txt for an example data source file.
 Gaze assumed scaled in [0,1]

 Run exampleEasy.m for examples of how to: